Curriculum

 Preparatory semester

-A selected group of PhD applicants is invited by the Admission Committee to attend online Preparatory Semester that provide intensive training in intermediate Mathematics.
+A selected group of PhD applicants is invited by the Admission Committee to attend online Preparatory Course that provides intensive training in intermediate Mathematics.

-The course consist of lectures and exercise sessions and involve weekly homework, midterm and final exams.
-All Preparatory Semester students attend the same course; there are no electives.
+The course consists of lectures and exercise sessions and involve weekly homework, midterm and final exams.
+All Preparatory Course students participate in the same activities; there are no electives.
 A full-time commitment for all lectures and exercise sessions is required.

-Applicants who have been offered direct admission may attend the Preparatory Semester as their option, but their performance in these classes will not affect their eligibility for the program.
+Applicants who have been offered direct admission may attend the Preparatory Course as their option, but their performance in these classes will not affect their eligibility for the program.

 Core Study First Year